 2) Computing IDF.

-We use the number of document which include the word and the total number of corpus to compute the IDF of the word.
+We use the number of documents that include a particular word and the total number of documents in the corpus to compute the IDF of the word.

-If a word is more common, so the denominator is larger, inverse document frequency is closer to zero.
+If a word is common, the denominator is large.
+Inverse document frequency is closer to zero.
 (Ti,Fi) means that the TF of term Ti is Di.
 Get the following results:

 IDF={T1,F1,T2,F2,T3,F3,T4,F4…..}